Case Studies Why TCIA Cancer Imaging Won't Carry a Clinical Screening Tool: A Feasibility Study

 Outcome

-India as the Target Context
+The context: India as the target environment

 The project was specifically scoped toward Indian healthcare.
-India has a distinct cancer burden: lung cancer and head/neck cancers are the most prevalent (driven heavily by tobacco use), with cervical cancer and stomach cancer also highly prevalent.
-The dominant imaging modalities available in Indian hospitals — particularly tier-2 and tier-3 cities — are X-ray and CT scan rather than MRI, which is expensive and less accessible.
-This shapes both the dataset selection criteria and the feasibility constraints.
+India has a distinct cancer burden: lung cancer and head/neck cancers are most prevalent (driven heavily by tobacco use), with cervical and stomach cancer also highly prevalent.
+The dominant imaging modalities available in Indian hospitals - particularly tier-2 and tier-3 cities - are X-ray and CT scan rather than MRI, which is expensive and less accessible.

-Data: The Cancer Imaging Archive (TCIA)
+The work: EDA on The Cancer Imaging Archive (TCIA)

 Dataset coverage: TCIA includes dozens of collections covering lung, breast, prostate, brain, and other cancer types.
-Coverage varies substantially — some collections have thousands of annotated cases, others a few dozen.
+Coverage varies substantially.
+Some collections have thousands of annotated cases, others a few dozen.
 Sample size constraints are binding for deep learning approaches.

 Imaging modality distribution: different collections use different modalities.
 Lung cancer datasets skew toward CT.
 Brain tumor datasets include both MRI and PET.
-Cross-modality generalization is limited — a model trained on CT scans does not transfer directly to MRI.
+Cross-modality generalization is limited.
+A model trained on CT scans does not transfer directly to MRI.

 Annotation quality: this was the critical finding.
 Annotations in TCIA datasets are contributed by different radiologists and institutions, following different annotation protocols.
 Lesion boundary definitions, severity grading conventions, and what counts as a “positive” case vary across datasets.
 Models trained on one dataset’s annotation convention may not generalize to another’s.